wingersonMJ/ML_DL_and_CNN_projects/Neural Networks/Cancer Prediction/README.md

 # Cancer prediction using Gene Expression Data

 This project demonstrates a fully connected feedforward neural network implemented in PyTorch for binary classification.
-The dataset contains gene expressions, and the target is cancer development.
+The dataset contains gene expressions, and the target is trying to predict if a cell is cancerous.

 ## Architecture:
 - Input Layer: Takes ```nFeatures``` continuous features